-- 410 The (RMS) error evolution of the new model trajectory restarted from this new state is shown in Fig. 8 together with, for comparison, the error of the 18H control forecast of Fig. 1.
-The error appears to grow faster than before: the new trajectory error reaches in about three hours the level of the unperturbed control trajectory, even slightly exceeding it before settling on a similar behaviour. - After restart, the RMS error goes in 3 h from about 0.3 to about 0.4: this corresponds to a doubling time of about 7 h, much longer than that estimated in Sect.
-4 for the fastest-growing instabilities, but similar to that of the initial part of control trajectory R21 started from a small initial error (Fig. 1).
-Fast growth is reactivated after the error reduction obtained by subtracting the error projection on the BVs subspace.
+The (RMS) error evolution of the new model trajectory restarted from this new state is shown in Fig. 8 together with, for comparison, the error of the 18H control forecast of Fig. 1.
+The error appears to grow faster than before: the new trajectory error reaches in about three hours the level of the unperturbed control trajectory, even slightly exceeding it before settling on a similar behaviour.

+After restart, the RMS error goes in 3 h from about 0.3 to about 0.4: this corresponds to a doubling time of about 7 h, much longer than that estimated in Sect.
+4 for the fastest-growing instabilities, but

+440 similar to that of the initial part of control trajectory R21 started from a small initial error (Fig. 1).
+The error reduction obtained by subtracting the error projection on the BV subspace brings some small-scale error features below their saturation level: in this condition fast error growth can be fueled by strong instabilities.
 We think that we can summarise all this by drawing the following picture.

-- 420 Perturbations that grow fast in a non-hydrostatic, convection-resolving system, are associated to small dynamical scales, typical of convection.
+- 445 Perturbations that grow fast in a non-hydrostatic, convection-resolving system, are associated to small dynamical scales, typical of convection.
 These fast-growing instabilities may be present in a large number and quickly reach linear growth saturation, and they do this at an error level smaller than the present-day analysis error.
 An important portion of larger scale instabilities are effectively controlled by boundary forcing.
-Between these "extremes", there exist some linear growth, so that - 425 part of the error can be estimated by breeding (30% of its square norm in this case) and, in principle, could be eliminated by assimilating observations.
+Between these "extremes", there exist some linear growth, so that - 450 part of the error can be estimated by breeding (30 % of its square norm in this case) and, in principle, could be eliminated by assimilating observations.
 However, after subtracting the BV-estimated component, the growth of fast instabilities is reactivated and rapidly brings the error to its previous level in the subsequent free evolution.
-This means that it would be necessary to assimilate observations very frequently, with an interval of the order of one hour in the forecast-analysis cycle process, in - 430 order at least to control the error growth of slower instabilities.
+This means that it would be necessary to assimilate observations very frequently, with an interval of the order of one hour in the forecast-analysis cycle process, in - 455 order at least to control the error growth of slower instabilities.
 Moreover, setting up such a forecastanalysis cycle process might in principle make unnecessary the periodical restart from an external model field (as customary in the operational practice), thus avoiding the periodical re-introduction of errors due to the different nature of the external model solution.